Manikanta-Enthusiastic/SQL-Skills-Portfolio/README.md

 Create a Common Table Expression (CTE):

-RankedOrders: This CTE ranks each order for every customer based on the order date in descending order using the ROW_NUMBER() function.
+RankedOrders: This CTE ranks each order for every customer based on the order date, order_id in descending order using the DENSE_RANK() function.
 Retrieve Latest and Second-Latest Order Amounts:

 The main query selects the customer_id and computes: